mariusmuntean/BigDataETL/README.md

 * One Block Per Order: 1 minute 22 seconds for 5000 Orders -> 172.06MB Blob
 * Multiple Orders per Block: 55 seconds for 5000 Orders -> 172.06MB Blob
 * Straight download without Blob Store upload (return ```IAsyncEnumerable<Order>``` in controller method): 47 seconds

+Note: There's a Requests.http file to easily play around with the service.
+It allows creating dummy data, querying the amount of Orders, straight data download to the client and the two ways of streaming it to a blob.
+Adjust your file to point to your deployed system or leave it as is if you're testing against a locally running instance.
+There's also a little Swagger UI :D